 1. Cottage Cheese-Stuffed Peppers

 Stuffed peppers often include a mixture of rice, meat, and cheese.
-By adding cottage cheese to the filling, you can create a rich, creamy interior.
 To achieve a browned top, add a layer of mozzarella or Parmesan before baking.
-The broiler can help you finish off the dish with a crispy, golden topping.

 2. Cottage Cheese Baked Ziti

-In a dish like baked ziti, cottage cheese is used to add moisture and creaminess to the pasta.
+In baked ziti, cottage cheese adds moisture and creaminess.
 To create a golden, bubbly top, add a final layer of mozzarella or Parmesan on top before baking.
-Once the ziti is fully cooked, broil it for a few minutes to achieve a beautifully browned crust.

 1. Does cottage cheese melt like other cheeses?

-- No, cottage cheese doesn’t melt like traditional cheeses such as mozzarella or cheddar.
-Instead, it softens under heat and retains its curd-like texture.
+- No, cottage cheese doesn’t melt like mozzarella or cheddar.

 2. Can I replace ricotta with cottage cheese in baked dishes?

-3. Can cottage cheese brown in the oven?
+3. does cottage cheese brown in the oven?

 4. How do I prevent cottage cheese from becoming watery when baked?